cse-labs/res-edge-labs/labs/beta-labs/deploy-res-edge/README.md

 This lab also builds on top of inner-loop lab.
 If you have not already done so, please run through the inner-loop lab [here](../../inner-loop.md#) to get more familiarity with kic and other tools used in this lab.

-## Setup
+## Create cluster in Codespaces

-- Start in this directory.
+- Start in this directory
-- [Create a PAT](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with repo access and read package permission to cse-labs.
-Another option is to create a shared Github PAT as described [here](../../azure-codespaces-setup.md#shared-personal-access-token).
-- Set the environment PIB_PAT to the PAT created above.

-## Create cluster with access to private cse-labs registry

 ```bash